CarterBeauBenson/cco-webpage/docs/working-groups.md

 <body>
 <h1>Common Core Ontologies Working Group</h1>

-<p>The Common Core Ontologies (CC)) were developed and promoted by <a href="https://scholar.google.com/citations?hl=en&user=JLM7L2EAAAAJ&view_op=list_works&sortby=pubdate" class="custom-color">Ron Rudnicki</a> and is comprised of 11 ontologies extending from Basic Formal Ontology that aim to represent and integrate taxonomies of generic classes and relations across all domains.</p>
+<p>The Common Core Ontologies (CCO) were developed and promoted by <a href="https://scholar.google.com/citations?hl=en&user=JLM7L2EAAAAJ&view_op=list_works&sortby=pubdate" class="custom-color">Ron Rudnicki</a> and is comprised of 11 ontologies extending from Basic Formal Ontology that aim to represent and integrate taxonomies of generic classes and relations across all domains.</p>

 <h2>NCOR CCO WG</h2>
 <p>The aim of the NCOR Common Core Ontologies Working Group (CCOWG) is to cultivate an understanding of, provide contributions to, and promote development of the Common Ontology (CCO) suite.
 The group is comprised of academics, students, and professionals with a common interest in CCO-based domain ontology engineering.</p>